cucumber-attic/website/apps/dynamic/views/_posts/far-from-the-mobbing-crowd.md

 # Symbiosis

 Running and growing this business is an adventure.
 Being a business owner and a developer at the same time is amazing.
 It's so good for you on both counts.
-Mike Feathers has [been writing recently](http://www.r7krecon.com/#!provocation/gfqa5) about the Symbiosis between code and organisation, and this is something we live and breathe every day.
+Michael Feathers has [been writing recently](http://www.r7krecon.com/#!provocation/gfqa5) about the symbiosis between code and organisation, and this is something we live and breathe every day.
 Most of the development team are also major shareholders in the business, so we're literally stakeholders in our own project.
 I wish there was a way for bigger organizations to experience this fusion of commercial and engineering perspectives.

 # Play